rpowelll/rpowelll.github.com/notes/uow-proxy.md

 buildings have, in this case you'll want to connect to a network called `ACHERNAR-BG` and follow the instructions above.

+## Using Network Locations in OS X

+To easily switch between network settings for the UOW and any other networks you may use, it's a good idea to set the UOW up as a network location in OS X.
+To do this, open up the Network preferences again and pick *Edit Locations* from the *Locations* dropdown.
+In the sheet that appears, click the plus (+) button to add a new location called *UOW*.
+Close the sheet and make sure the *UOW* is selected in the *Locations* dropdown.

+With all of that set up, you should be able to set the proxy up as usual.
+When you leave the UOW network simply open the Apple menu, open the *Locations* sub menu and click *Automatic* to switch back to regular settings.

 ## Using common terminal applications

 Unlike most GUI based apps, terminal apps tend to ignore system proxy settings.